xiu624/xiu624.github.io/en/about/index.md

     s2_content: <p>At the beginning that we founded Prims, we didn't have very clear objectives, nor attach to any fixed music style.
         We just want to make something "different".
 Our musicians all have different experiences, different cultural backgrounds.
         This happens to be a unique asset for us.
 We had the opportunity to mix our ideas, inspire from each other and find our own style.
-        We do not want to define our music, nor want to exclude any existing music style, so "mixing" has become the core of our works.</p>
+        We do not want to define our music, nor want to exclude any existing music style, so "fusion" has become the core of our works.</p>
         <p>We have professional backgrounds in occidental music, and ethnic feelings in oriental culture.
 With this advantage we start to tryout some of our ideas.
-        For example, use occidental instruments in "Mo Li Hua (Jasmine)", <a href="/work/001-saima"><em>"Sai Ma (Horserace)"</em></a> and other traditional Chinese music pieces, and add oriental feelings into well known western favorites like "Libertango" and "Tico Tico".
+        For example, use occidental instruments in "Mo Li Hua (Jasmine)", <a href="/en/work/001-saima"><em>"Sai Ma (Horserace)"</em></a> and other traditional Chinese music pieces, and add oriental feelings into well known western favorites like "Libertango" and "Tico Tico".
 Works mixing of Chinese and occidental music styles are naturally born.
         Of course, this is just a beginning.
 We are constantly updating and refreshing our ideas, and will bring more works of this type to the public.</p>
-        <p>Actually "mixing" is not new.
+        <p>Actually "fusion" is not new.
 In China, more and more composers use occidental elements in their works.
         Such as the famous composer and conductor <a href="http://en.wikipedia.org/wiki/Tan_Dun" target="_blank"><em>Tan Dun</em></a>, professor and composition director of the Chinese Central Conservatory of Music <a href="http://en.wikipedia.org/wiki/Ye_Xiaogang" target="_blank"><em>Ye Xiaogang</em></a>.
         Their works have the characteristics of both occidental and oriental music, and are coupled with modern interpretation techniques,